AvatarConnect/avatarconnect.org/docs/providers/pipeline/intro.md

           `https://api.cryptoavatars.io/nfts/avatars/${this.aggregate}?skip=0&limit=20`,
           {
             headers: {
-              'API-KEY': this.config.apiKey, // This is provided in the game's AvatarConnect configuration
+              'API-KEY': this.config.apiKey, // This is provided in the experience's AvatarConnect configuration
               accept: 'application/json',
             },
           }